 Simple Divorce Process in Florida

 Here is our process for a Simple Divorce in Detail.
-There are three options for filing for this type of process and it will depend on your own circumstances.

-Option 1 – In Mutual Agreement
+Option 1 – In Simple Divorce in Mutual Agreement

 No Court Divorce

 If both of you have been separated for quite some time and you feel things are pretty stable this is a great option.

 For a Florida simple divorce without a court hearing (no-court divorce) the case will be filed in Lee County.
 It does not matter if you never lived there as long as one of you have lived in the State of Florida for the last 6 months.

 This county makes the process very easy and accommodating for anyone filing for divorce.